 A stay in a rehabilitation facility can last anywhere from a few days to several months.
-Short term rehabilitation generally lasts a few days up to one month, and long term rehabilitation can go for one to three months or even longer.
+Short-term rehabilitation generally lasts a few days up to one month, and long-term rehabilitation can go for one to three months or even longer.
 Before leaving the facility, the staff or a social worker will make arrangements for the individual to return home, with the goal being that he or she is able to live as independently as possible.

 In the rehabilitation facility, seniors are taught how to manage medications, including how much and how long to take them.
 They’ll also be instructed on how to continue doing their physical therapy exercises at home, ensuring that strength and mobility will be restored and they’ll be healthier than they were before entering the rehabilitation facility.
 If necessary, an in-home health aide may be scheduled to stop by and help with post-care.

 Franciscan Ministries offers short-term rehabilitative services throughout our communities that are customized to you or your loved one’s needs.
-Our goal is to restore you to your highest potential and get you back where you most want to be—home.
-Contact us today to learn more about how we can improve quality of life and assist in a healthy aging plan.
+Our goal is to restore you to your highest potential and get you back to where you most want to be—home.
+Contact us today to learn more about how we can improve the quality of life and assist in a healthy aging plan.

 Franciscan Ministries is dedicated to providing quality senior living communities, service lines and charitable programs.
 See how you can help support our mission.